AsaTyr2018/DockerControllCenter/docs/architecture-overview.md

      - `port`: HTTP port exposed by the application and probed for reachability.
      - `template`: optional reference to a `MarketplaceTemplate` entry for pre-populated defaults.
    - Validation ensures name uniqueness, required fields, and marketplace template integrity via Prisma.
-   - The static dashboard build stores submitted templates in browser storage while the backend API is finalized, allowing operators to refine metadata without touching the database.
+   - The dashboard posts submissions to the backend service, persisting templates in Prisma so operators can reuse metadata immediately.

 2. **Workspace Provisioning**
    - Clone the Git repository into `/opt/dockerstore/<name>`.